publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch40/schIV/m__us_usc_t33_s2761.md

         (2) __Advice and guidance__

-        The Chairman, through the Department of Transportation, shall contract with the National Academy of Sciences to—
+        The Chairman, through the department in which the Coast Guard is operating, shall contract with the National Academy of Sciences to—

             (A) provide advice and guidance in the preparation and development of the research plan; and